Path Finder

 Path Finder (originally SNAX) is a Macintosh file browser developed by Cocoatech.
-First released in 2001 simultaneously with the public release of Mac OS X 10.0 (Cheetah), it replicates or integrates most of the features of the Finder, but introduces additional functionality similar to that found in Windows's File Explorer, the defunct Norton Commander, and other third-party file browsers developed for a variety of platforms.
+First released in 2001 simultaneously with the public release of Mac OS X 10.0 (Cheetah), it replicates or integrates most of the features of the Finder, but introduces additional functionality similar to that found in the Windows File Explorer, the defunct Norton Commander, and other third-party file browsers developed for a variety of platforms.

 Features

-Primarily a navigational file manager, Path Finder also features support for configuration as a correct orthodox, or spatial file manager.
+Primarily a navigational file manager, Path Finder also features support for configuration as a correct orthodox or spatial file manager.
 Most operations can take place in a single window, although more windows or tabs can be opened.
 The interface can further be customized by enabling or disabling various panels and/or their corresponding functionality.